dart-lang/language/working/0546-patterns/goals-and-constraints.md

 ### Mirror the syntax used to construct values

-Pattern matching, especially destructuring patterns, are basically the dual to expressions.
+Patterns, especially destructuring patterns, are basically the dual to expressions.
 An expression like a list literal or constructor call takes a series of subexpressions (the list elements or constructor arguments) and bundles them together into a new composite object.
 A list or instance